Upcoming Programs and Events at the Racine Public Library | Racine County Eye

 Maker Monday Take-and-Make

-The Racine Public Library tech team has put together take-and-make gifts.
+Stop by for a take-and-make gift from the Racine Public Library’s digital services and innovation team.
 Kits are first come, first served.

 Need a little extra spice in your life?
 Stop by the second-floor reference desk for the spice of the month, which comes with a description and history of the spice and a couple of recipe ideas.
 Spices will be offered first come, first served.